storj/docs/app/(docs)/dcs/api/s3/object-versioning/page.md

 ### Supported S3 API Methods for Object Versioning

-Storj's S3 Compatible Object Versioning supports a range of S3 API methods, allowing you to manage and interact with versioned objects.
+Storj's S3-Compatible Object Versioning supports a range of S3 API methods, allowing you to manage and interact with versioned objects.
 Below are the key S3 API methods supported by Storj's object versioning, along with a brief description of their use:

 #### Bucket Operations